ChatGPT Meeting Notes: Transcript to Action Items (2026)

 The “ambiguous” bucket is the unlock.
 Without it the model forces every soft-sounding statement into an action item; with it, the genuinely committed items get cleaner and the gray-area ones surface for human judgment.

 • Sample 3 action items at random.
-Find the line in the transcript that supports each one.
+Find the transcript line that supports each one.
 If you can’t, the model invented it.

 • Check deadlines.
-“By next week” in the transcript should appear as “by: next week” — anything more specific is an inference.
+“By next week” in the transcript should read as “by: next week.”
+Anything more specific (e.g., “by Friday”) is an inference — delete it.

 • Look for missing items.
-Skim the transcript for “I’ll” / “I can” / “let me” — anywhere the model missed a commitment.
+Skim the transcript for “I’ll” / “I can” / “let me” — anywhere the model dropped a real commitment.

 • Save a meeting-notes-prompts.md with the four-bucket extraction prompt and the narrative-summary prompt as separate sections.

-• For each recurring meeting type (1:1s, sprint planning, customer reviews), keep a tailored prompt — the action-item phrasing for a 1:1 differs from a planning meeting.
+• Keep a tailored prompt per recurring meeting type (1:1s, sprint planning, customer reviews).
+Action-item phrasing for a 1:1 differs from a planning meeting.

 Common mistakes

-• Pasting a raw transcript with “Speaker 1, 2, 3” labels.
-The model will assign ownership erratically — sometimes to the wrong person, sometimes to “the team.”
+• Pasting raw “Speaker 1, 2, 3” transcripts.
+The model assigns ownership erratically — sometimes to the wrong person, sometimes to “the team.”

-• Inventing deadlines.
-The model fills in “by Friday” when nothing was said.
-The prompt has to forbid this too.
+• Letting the model invent deadlines.
+It fills in “by Friday” when nothing was said.
+Forbid it, then verify.

 • One giant prompt for a 90-minute meeting.
 The middle of the transcript loses fidelity.
 Chunk, then merge.

 • Broadcasting without a sanity check.
-The cost of one wrongly-attributed action item is much higher than the cost of a 10-minute review.
+One wrongly-attributed action item costs far more than a 10-minute review.

 FAQ

-• Which transcription tool should I use?: Whatever your meeting platform already provides is usually fine for note-extraction quality.
-Dedicated tools (Otter, Fireflies, Granola) win on speaker labeling and easier export, which matters more than raw accuracy.
+• Which transcription tool should I use?: Whatever your meeting platform already provides is usually fine for extraction quality.
+Dedicated tools (Otter, Fireflies, Granola) win on speaker labeling and export.
+Pick bot-free capture (Granola, ChatGPT Record) when a visible bot isn’t acceptable; pick Otter or Fireflies when you need a searchable archive.

 • What about privacy for sensitive meetings?: If the meeting covers personnel, legal, or sensitive customer data, don’t paste the transcript into a consumer-tier account.
-Use an enterprise plan with the right retention policy, or redact before pasting.
+Use a Business or Enterprise plan with the right retention policy, or redact identifying details before pasting.

 • How do I handle meetings with 8+ participants?: Speaker labeling degrades.
-Prep the transcript with explicit role tags (PM:, Eng Lead:, Designer:) for the people whose commitments matter, and accept that for peripheral participants the attribution will be noisy.
+Prep the transcript with explicit role tags (PM:, Eng Lead:, Designer:) for the people whose commitments matter, and accept that attribution for peripheral participants will be noisy.

 Tags: #ChatGPT #Workflow